-Nov.9 – Today we have driven out to a giant flood plain and Tonie Lake where the village of Kompong Phluk is located..
-The road is raised high above the water so that we may venture out here.
+Nov.9 – Today we have driven out to a giant flood plain and Tonle Sap Lake where the village of Kompong Phluk is located.
+The road is high above the water on a dyke so that we may venture out here.
 It is a beautiful, blustery day.
 The sky is bright blue and not a cloud floats past us in the sky.

 We are going off on the lake for a ride in a very long narrow power boat with a tin upper deck.
 There are dozens of these boats stacked tightly together below us as we pull up to the water’s edge.

 A man waits for us and waves us down to the boats.
 We follow our guide, climbing over many boat prows until we get to the one boat reserved for us.